 Children’s exposure to lead in drinking water at school is only a small part of their overall potential exposure.
 Children typically only drink water in schools and childcare facilities for a portion of the day.
 While it is unlikely that lead in drinking water at schools or childcare facilities would cause staff or children to have significantly elevated blood lead levels, it can contribute to overall exposure.
 Risk will vary, however, depending on the individual, the circumstances, and the amount of water consumed.
 For example, infants who drink formula prepared with lead-contaminated water may be at a higher risk because of the large volume of water they consume relative to their body size.

 Can water with elevated lead levels be used for washing out cuts?

 Yes.
 A brief exposure to elevated levels of lead in water while rinsing a cut does not pose any hazard to health.

 How does lead make you sick?

-Lead detected above the action level does not necessarily mean a child will have elevated levels of lead in their blood.
+Lead detected above 15 ppb does not necessarily mean a child will have elevated levels of lead in their blood.
 The amount of lead in a child’s body depends on several factors, such as their age, nutritional status, and the various sources of lead in their environment.